ssfoley/DSLEUTH/docs/source/Documentation/general.rst

 - Once Sphinx is installed, retrieve the latest version of the :code:`docs/source` and :code:`docs/build` directories from the :code:`master` branch of DSLEUTH.
 - After the :code:`source` directory is edited, run :code:`sphinx-build -b html source build` in the directory containing :code:`source` and :code:`build`.
 More information can be found on Sphinx builds |sphinx build link|.
-- Once satisfactory changes have been made, push the new :code:`source` and :code:`build` directories to DSLEUTH.
+- Once satisfactory changes have been made, push the new :code:`source` and :code:`build` directories to the desired branch.
+- Don't forget to update the docs directories in the affected project!
+As of now, the local docs directories do not update from the master docs directory.
+For example, if you were to update documentation for DSLEUTH, the docs folder in src/DSLEUTH/docs would also need to be manually updated.

 .. |sphinx link| raw:: html